Alonzo Potter: Union College: 1831–1845

 In 1831, Potter returned to Union College as professor of Moral and Intellectual Philosophy.
 Also, on demand, he taught "Greek and Latin, algebra and geometry, logic and rhetoric, technology and trigonometry."
 In 1838, he was elected vice-president of the college and served in that capacity until he became a bishop in 1845.
 While at the college and later as bishop, Potter was nationally known "as a leader in education."

 While at Union College, Potter declined three offers.
 In November 1835, he declined the Professorship of Ecclesiastical History in the General Theological Seminary.
 Also in 1835, Potter declined a call to Grace Church, Boston.
 In 1838, he declined election as bishop coadjutor of the Diocese of Massachusetts.
 Although Potter's health had improved, it was, "especially in his vocal powers, far from satisfactory."

-Bishop of Diocese of Pennsylvania: 1845–1865
+Bishop of the Diocese of Pennsylvania: 1845–1865

 In 1845, Bishop Henry Ustick Onderdonk resigned his office as bishop of the Episcopal Diocese of Pennsylvania because of "widespread dissatisfaction."
 Furthermore, the diocese was divided between Tractarians and those who wanted a more Protestant Episcopal Church.

 The Diocesan Convention met in May 1845 to elect a bishop.
 After four days, no nominee had been elected by both orders.
 Then, on May 23, 1845, Potter was nominated.
 On the first ballot, he was elected by the clergy.
 The laity gave Potter their unanimous vote.
 On June 4, 1845, Potter wrote his "formal letter of acceptance."
-He was consecrated September 23, 1845 in Christ Church, Philadelphia.
+He was consecrated September 23, 1845, in Christ Church, Philadelphia.
 Bishop John Henry Hopkins of Vermont was the preacher.